vishipayyallore/eshop-client-ngweb/README.md

 ### Typescript `eslint` File (`5 minutes`)

 Angular provides some eslint opinions we can install.
-To doo so, run this command:
+To do so, run this command:

 ```AngularCLI
 ng add @angular-eslint/schematics